 At a high level, flow shunting allows an application to programatically turn packet transmission on or off—for a given flow (based on 5-tuple).
 In other words, the application can decide from which flow(s) it does and does not want to receive data traffic.
 By intelligently “toggling” the flow shunting switch, an application can greatly reduce the amount of data it has to analyze, thereby freeing up CPU resources for more pressing tasks.

+The diagram to the right clearly illustrates the flow shunting process.
 Inside a security appliance there is an Accolade ANIC adapter (in PCIe slot) and the security application.
 The security application communicates with the adapter via a well-defined API (natively integrated into Suricata, PF_RING etc.) which it uses to configure and control the adapter.
 The adapter classifies each flow and subsequently sends the entire packet (header + data payload) to the application.
 The application in turn examines the packet (or more likely many packets in a row) and decides whether this particular flow requires further analysis or not.
 If the flow is not of interest then the application tells the adapter to turn flow shunting on or in other words to stop sending any packets from that flow.
 If for some reason the situation changes, flow shunting can always be turned off for this flow, in which case packets will resume being forwarded to the application.
 There may be instances when “toggling” flow shunting on and off is necessary.

 There are many reasons why an application may not want to continue receiving traffic for a given flow.
 For example, if the application cannot process encrypted traffic there is no point in receiving encrypted flows.
 Or an application may not want to examine video traffic (e.g. NetFlix) because it doesn’t pose a threat or wastes too much disk space, so all video traffic could be shunted away.
 Or perhaps the application has an IP blacklist (or whitelist) on which it operates and therefore any flows which don’t match the list should be shunted aside.
 The value of flow shunting is clearly that it puts control in to the hands of the application, so that dynamic decisions such as which traffic flows should be analyzed can be made based on programming logic.